 We don’t all reach agreement on the same thing, thank goodness, or we’d all be the same.
 When talking to people who do not think like you, try to be as kind as possible; maintaining respect, and not talking behind their backs.

 We all want to be friends with people who won’t judge us or spread gossip about us, so we can prove to new potential friends that we respect everyone (including them) and won’t be betraying them when they turn their back.
+This counts as a big winner when considering the tips on making a new friend.

 4. Just Be Yourself